From free-flowing Champagne, boozy milkshakes and DIY G&T stations, to more healthful ala carte brunches

-Brunch—associated with sleeping in, good food and pleasant company, is probably everyone’s favourite meal.
+Brunch—associated with sleeping in, good food and pleasant company—is probably everyone’s favourite meal (at least whenever we can afford to).
 When brunches get boozy though, that's when things get a whole lot better.
 So let loose and relax over the weekend at these restaurants offering some of the best alcohol-laden brunches in town.

 Whether you’re celebrating a special occasion, or just looking for an excuse to seriously treat yourself, the Sunday Champagne brunch at Brasserie Les Saveurs is definitely a luxurious affair.
 With an exceptionally grand interior accompanied by soothing live jazz performances, enjoy specially crafted pass-around canapes, a lavish spread of epicurean appetisers and decadent sweet delights as well as tantalizing main courses.
-Starting at $180 per person for free flow wines, you can also opt for ‘R’ de Ruinart Brut NV or Krug Grand Cuvée NV Champagne at an additional price.
+Starting at $180 per person for free-flow wines, you can also opt for ‘R’ de Ruinart Brut NV or Krug Grand Cuvée NV Champagne at an additional price.
 Protip: come an hour earlier at 11am to enjoy complimentary aperitifs.
-The St Regis Singapore, 29 Tanglin Rd.

 Some say the Italian Aperitivo (or happy hour) tradition is the best; Italian brunches are fantastic too, though.
 With a chic yet relaxed atmosphere, Dolce VIta is the place to be to unwind over the weekend, on both Saturdays and Sundays.
 You can expect authentic Italian cuisine, from Italian antipasti, cheeses, cold cuts to fantastic pastas, meats and classic desserts priced at $158 per person, inclusive of free flow of Ruinart “R” Champagne.